shini4i/argo-watcher/docs/operations/troubleshooting.md

 ---

+## Client refuses a redirect away from https

+**Symptom:** The deployment fails immediately with `refused to follow a redirect away from https`, naming the endpoint that answered and the plain-`http` target it pointed at.

+**Meaning:** `ARGO_WATCHER_URL` is an `https` URL, but something on the path answers it with a `Location` on plain `http`.
+Go's HTTP client carries `Authorization` across such a redirect as long as the hostname is unchanged, so following it would put the deploy token or CI JWT on the wire in the clear.
+The client refuses instead, and does not retry — the redirect is a property of the configuration, not a transient failure.

+**Fix:** Point `ARGO_WATCHER_URL` at the endpoint that serves the API over TLS, or stop the ingress in front of it from downgrading API requests.
+Only stepping down from TLS is refused — a client deliberately pointed at an `http://` URL keeps working, unless the chain has already reached `https` by the time it is redirected back.

+---

 ## Image is not part of application

 **Symptom:** The deployment fails immediately with `Image "<name>" is not part of application "<app>"`, followed by the list of images the application defines.